WRITING

-Most of my creative work has been in the area of creative non-fiction, a genre that allows me to weave my creative impulses together with my analytical and archival interests.
+Most of my literary writing has been in the area of creative non-fiction, a genre that allows me to weave my creative impulses together with my analytical and archival interests.

 WHAT THE OCEANS REMEMBER: